 Summer is here!
 You know exactly what that means in terms of upkeep for your home.
 You will eventually have to address your lawn if you have a home that has either a front or back yard or both.
 Mowing the lawn can be a task for the whole family.
 Therefore, it is important to know the proper, safe way of doing it.

-Electric mowers are dangerous because they are powered units with fast moving blades.
-Electric mowers can become unbalance on inclines, and has a potential for electrocution due to exposure to wet conditions.
-Corded mowers increase chances of tripping over the cord or accidentally running over the cord exposing wires.
+Electric mowers are dangerous because they are powered units with fast-moving blades.
+Electric mowers can become unbalanced on inclines and have a potential for electrocution due to exposure to wet conditions.
+Corded mowers increase the chances of tripping over the cord or accidentally running over the cord exposing wires.

 |Battery Powered Electric Lawn Mower||Corded Electric Lawn Mower|